 Note that It is highly recommended to attempt the maiden flight in either Angle, or Horiz mode.
-Acro takes a little getting used to.
+Acro takes a little getting used to for those new to flying mini-quads.

 NOTE: Even though the flight controller failsafe has been set by the wizard, it is important to also set the R/C Rx failsafe.